Holiday Insurance for Vascular Disease

 Flying with heart disease shouldn’t be an issue but it’s always worth checking with your GP that you are fit to fly, especially on long haul flights.
-If you’ve been fitted with a pacemaker or and ICD (implantable cardioverter-defibrillator) inform the airport security as they will need to be made aware of it when you pass through airport security.
+If you’ve been fitted with a pacemaker or an ICD (implantable cardioverter-defibrillator) inform the airport security as they will need to be made aware of it when you pass through airport security.
 You may also be more prone to DVT (Deep Vein Thrombosis) when you have heart disease.

-To reduce your chances of getting a DVT during your flight, wear compression stockings while under taking gentle leg exercises when sitting, it is also a good idea to have a walk around the aeroplane at least once every hour.
+To reduce your chances of getting a DVT during your flight, wear compression stockings while undertaking gentle leg exercises when sitting, it is also a good idea to have a walk around the aeroplane at least once every hour.
 Remember to stay hydrated with lots of water and avoid too much caffeine and alcohol.

 Buy comprehensive travel protection